The answer to this question in one word is “Trust”.

 You must have to correct tools in place to measure success, this is where HRLocker can help.
 Our system covers a lot of ground you will need to measure your success.

-Timesheets & Projects in HRLocker allow employees to plan and summarise their week before they submit them weekly.
-This is a great way to see the progression from week to week. – Growth.
+Timesheets & Projects allow employees to plan and summarise their week before they submit them weekly.
+This is a great way to see the progression from week to week – Growth.

-When employees log their times against Projects it generates reports.
-This is a very useful tool to track how much it costs to develop or to get clients on board.
-Our management team use this data for resource planning.
+For example, if you are using HRLocker, when employees log their times against Projects it generates reports.
+This is a very useful tool to track how much it costs to develop or to get clients on board – Resource Planning.

 Adult development should be a big part of your company culture.
-Our CPD Module (Continuous Professional Development) allows employees to request training to help them improve at their current job, their future job, or their wellness.
-Training can also be scheduled and managed through the CPD module, but it is not an LMS system, it is a request and management system.
-All requests are evaluated and then agreed, which will prompt a good conversation on why an employee has requested training. – Adult Development
+Having a CPD Module (Continuous Professional Development) allows employees to request training.
+This will help them improve their current or future job or their wellness.
+All requests should be evaluated and then agreed upon, which will prompt a good conversation on why an employee has requested training – Adult Development.

 You can put as many scheduled meetings and systems in place to help to make remote working a solution for your business, but it all must start from a core foundation.
 ‘Trust and Truth’.

-Recruit for it, Reward for it and promote for it, Trust will help your business to be successful.
+Recruit, Reward and Promote!
+Trust will help your business to be successful.